IPv6 home server with dynamic prefix for VPN, Web Server, RDP and Firewall setup guide

 This config is for networking /etc/network/interfaces

 These two commands are only for Raspberry Pi since it uses dhcpcd and we need networking to get it to work.
-If you are using Debian you can skip these two commands.
+If you are using Debian Bookworm OS and newer you can skip these two commands.

 sudo systemctl disable dhcpcd